-If you are new to the low-carb or keto diet and eager to reap the weight loss and health benefits of this amazing lifestyle then you may be wondering how many carbs per day to include in your meals and snacks.
+If you are new to the low-carb or keto diet you may be wondering how many carbs per day to include in your meals and snacks.

 While the answer to this depends on a few factors, which are comprehensively outlined below, the short of it is that you’ll want to aim for 20 - 50 grams of net carbs per day to start seeing some great results.

-This question is a common one although there are a few factors that you should consider before jumping right in which will set you up for weight loss success and overall health improvements:
+There are a few factors that you should consider before jumping right in which will set you up for weight loss success and overall health improvements.

 If you have been consuming a high intake of carbs for a long period of time then any reduction of carbs over time may eventually result in weight loss.
 This is due to the fact that you’ll likely have reduced your total daily calorie count as your hunger diminishes.